-The objective of the course is to make the students to understand the key hardware components in a modern computer system and as to how the software is mapped to the hardware.
-The student shall also be able to learn make the computer programs using C language by exploring the various features of C.
+The objective of the course is to make the students understand the key hardware components in a modern computer system.
+The student shall also be able to learn the computer programs using C language by exploring the various features of C.